JakubSadlowski/programming-window-and-mobile-applications-2024/README.md

 - **ShelterManager:** Manages shelters and animals, including adding, removing, and modifying records.
 - **ShelterFacade:** Provides a simplified interface for interacting with shelters and animals.
 - **AccountsManager:** Handles user authentication and login functionality.
-- **DAO:** Data Access Object layer for handling the persistence of shelter and animal data (can be extended for database integration).

 ## GUI